1News: Business With Breakfast

+with the full show starting from 6:30am.
+News is still presented at 6am.

 Discontinued

 1News at Midday

 1News at Midday was a half-hour long bulletin that aired at midday each weekday.
 The final episode of Midday was broadcast on Friday 3 May 2024.

 1News Tonight

 1News Tonight was a half-hour long bulletin that aired at approximately 10:30 pm on TVNZ 1 each weeknight.
 It competed with Three's Newshub Late.
 The final episode of Tonight was broadcast on Friday, 10 May 2024.

 TVNZ News at 8 and TVNZ News Now

 Discontinued in July 2012, when TVNZ 7 closed down.